-Children's Hospital, a non-profit organization caring for children since 1948, is the only pediatric specialty health care center in Nebraska.
+Children's Nebraska, a non-profit organization caring for children since 1948, is the only pediatric specialty health care center in Nebraska.
 The unique 'football'-shaped facility has a total of nine floors, including three medical surgical floors, each with 24 single-occupancy rooms.
 A 25-bed "day hospital," called the Children’s Ambulatory Recovery and Express Stay or CARES unit, provides outpatients and their families with individual rooms throughout the surgical or outpatient procedure.
 The hospital also has a 16-bed pediatric intensive care unit and a 42-bed neonatal intensive care unit.

 Mary Lanning Memorial Hospital